kanongil/node-oncemore/README.md

 Similar to the updated `once` method, except that the first argument to the listener contains the type of the triggered event.

+The event names can also be passed as a single `Array`.

 #License
 (BSD 2-Clause License)